In order for students to achieve success it is crucial that they attend school. According to the Department for Education, if a student is absent for:

 A new homework timetable relevant to the year level is distributed to students each semester.

 Success or failure in subsequent years may well depend on sensible study habits established during the first and very vital secondary year.

 No homework is set for year 8, 9 and 10 students during holidays.

 Mobile Phones and Electronic Devices

-Mobile phones and electronic devices such as MP3 players and iPods are not to be used at school during school hours.
+Mobile phones and other digital devices such as smartwatches and iPads are not to be used at school during school hours.